-Up and down the streets of a Mardi Gras dawn they wander, five men and five boys, unidentified, anonymous…”Young and old, you all got to go…North Side Skull and Bones, wake up, wake up, it’s Mardi Gras Morning…”
+Through the streets they wandered, five men and five boys, unidentified, anonymous…”Young and old, you’re all gonna go”…They chanted their gang name, “North Side Skull and Bones, wake up, wake up, it’s Mardi Gras Morning…”

-Every now and then a door they rap on is answered, and old friends emerge, bleary-eyed, to give the skeleton crew a beer, or a hug, or a friendly wave.
-Mostly the streets are empty.
-But in a matter of a few hours these same streets will throb with an anarchic throng of wildly-dressed revelers, celebrating the final climactic day of the ancient pagan ritual known as Carnival.
+Sometimes the doors they rapped on were answered, and old friends would emerge, bleary-eyed, to give the skeleton crew a beer, or a hug, or a friendly wave.
+Mostly the streets were empty.